glyfish/glyfish.github.io/_posts/2018-08-25-discrete_cross_correlation_theorem.md

 ## Conclusions

-The Discrete Cross Correlation Theorem provides a more efficient method of calculating time series correlations that a directly evaluating the sums.
+The Discrete Cross Correlation Theorem provides a more efficient method of calculating time series correlations than directly evaluating the sums.
 For a time series of length N it decreases the cost of the calculation from {% katex %}O(N^2){% endkatex %} to {% katex %}O(NlogN){% endkatex %} by use of the Fast Fourier Transform.
-An interpretation of the cross correlation as the time lagged covariance of two random variables was presented first and followed a discussion of the properties of Discrete Fourier Transforms needed to prove the Cross Correlation Theorem.
-After building sufficient tools the theorem was derived by application of the Discrete Fourier Transforms to equation {% katex %}(1){% endkatex %}, which defines cross correlation.
+An interpretation of the cross correlation as the time lagged covariance of two random variables was presented and followed by a discussion of the properties of Discrete Fourier Transforms needed to prove the Cross Correlation Theorem.
+After building sufficient tools the theorem was derived by application of the Discrete Fourier Transform to equation {% katex %}(1){% endkatex %}, which defines cross correlation.
 An example manual calculation of a Discrete Fourier Transform was performed and compared with a calculation using the FFT library form `numpy`.
 Next, manual calculations of cross correlation using a tabular method to represent the summations were presented and followed by a calculation using the Discrete